 Also Read: What is a Unilateral Non Disclosure Agreement (NDA)? (+ Free Template)

-Products: Selling or licensing products or technology requires the sharing of technical and financial data.
+Products: Selling or licensing products or technology requires sharing technical and financial data.
 An NDA ensures this proprietary information will stay protected.

 Employees: Employees are often given the task of handling confidential data.
 An NDA prevents them from disclosing it during or after their employment.

-Partners: Discussions with potential partners or investors involve sensitive details most of the time.
+Partners: Discussions with potential partners or investors usually involve sensitive details.
 An NDA keeps this information secure.

 New Clients: Onboarding clients might give access to their private data.
 An NDA defines what must stay confidential to avoid legal issues.